aureliojargas/doctest.fish/docs/syntax.md

+# Syntax gotchas

-# Some syntax gotchas for the test file parser
+Those are some syntax edge cases, just to make sure the input file parser is working correctly.

-Not a command:
+## Not a test case

 > A line with prompt but no prefix.